MAIF/otoroshi/manual/src/main/paradox/deploy/kubernetes.md

 ## Use Otoroshi CRDs as Ingress controller for a better/full integration

-Otoroshi provides some Custom Resource Definitions for kubernetes in order to manager Otoroshi related entities in kubernetes
+Otoroshi provides some Custom Resource Definitions for kubernetes in order to manage Otoroshi related entities in kubernetes

 - `service-groups`
 - `service-descriptors`